Crossing Number Bound in Knot Mosaics: Introduction

 \begin{thm}[Upper Bound on Crossing Number] \cite{gard} Given an $m$-mosaic, if a knot is representable on the mosaic then its crossing number is bounded above by: $c \leq (m - 2)^{2}$ \end{thm}

-Using this bound, one can quickly show the mosaic numbers for many knots.
+This upper bound follows immediately from the well known observation that all crossing tiles on an $n$-mosaic occur on the interior $S$ of a mosaic (see Lemma~\ref{lem:cross}) and $S$ has exactly $(n - 2)^{2}$ tiles.
+Using this bound, one can quickly find a lower bound for the mosaic numbers for many knots.
+For a few simple knots such as the trefoil it yields the exact mosaic number.
 However, it is clear that this bound is of limited use when it comes to determining the mosaic number of more complex knots.
+Ludwig, Evans, and Paat, for example, show that the relationship between crossing number and mosaic number can be subtle in \cite{lep} by building an infinite family of knots where each knot can only achieve its mosaic number in a projection on a mosaic that does not realize its crossing number.

+While we will focus on an upper bound, Lee, Hong, Lee, and Oh give a lower bound on crossing number in \cite{lee} showing that the mosaic number of a non-trivial knot is always less than or equal to the crossing number of a knot plus 1.
 In this paper, we sharpen the upper bound on crossing number by proving

 {\bf Theorem~\ref{thm:newub}}.
 Given an $m$-mosaic and any knot $K$ that is projected onto the mosaic, the crossing number $c$ of $K$ is bounded above by the following:\\